AronBensimhon/Funds-_ML/README.md

 # Funds_ML

 Welcome to the **Funds_ML** repository!
-This project demonstrates a complete machine learning pipeline for classifying and analyzing financial funds data.
+This project demonstrates an end-to-end classification pipeline including an unsupervised analysis of financial funds data.
 The primary focus is on preprocessing, feature engineering, and model evaluation, leveraging advanced machine learning models and visualization techniques.
+In a second part you will find a clustering and anomaly detection analysis.

 ## Features